TD22057/insteon-mqtt/docs/scenes.md

 You can run `insteon-mqtt config.yaml sync -h` for help from the command line.
 Help running [mqtt commands](docs/mqtt.md).

+#### Unexpected Sync Changes
+The prudent thing to do before performing a sync, is to perform a *dry-run* sync and look at all of the changes that will be made.
+It can be helpful to also run the print_db command on the relevant devices to see what we know about the current state of the device database.

+Unexpected additions may be as a result of 1) devices that were not refreshed such as battery powered devices or 2) small changes in the on_level or ramp_rates.
+Unexpected deletions may be the result of 1) duplicate entries (the entry exists more than once on the device), 2) small changes in the on_level or ramp_rate, 3) links from devices that are no longer present on your network.

+It is also possible that our understanding of the device database is wrong.
+It is not uncommon for corrupt insteon messages to exist, in this case we may believe that the device database is different than it actually is.
+Try forcing a refresh of the device database and running a *dry-run* sync on the device again to see if the changes are still necessary.

 ### The 'Sync-All' Function
 The 'sync-all' function will perform the 'sync' function on all devices in the